I'm having trouble uploading sheets or documents.

-Please note: This is for uploading attachments via the "Attachments" icon only.
-If you are having trouble adding attachments to sheets from the List or Sheet View, please see the next section.
+Please note: This is for uploading documents via the "Documents" icon only.
+If you are having trouble adding documents to sheets from the List or Sheet View, please see the next section.

 First, please be aware that PlanGrid only support the uploading of PDF file formats.
 We do not support CAD or Word documents.